Gustav Sobottka: Postwar and final years

 In 1945, Sobottka returned to Germany from the Soviet Union as leader of the Sobottka Group, which along with the Ulbricht Group and the Ackermann Group, were sent to lay the groundwork for the Soviet Military Administration in Germany.
 Sobottka reported on the chaos in Germany as forced labour from Poland and Russia turned on their former masters.
 Those who left would take animals and farm machinery with them leaving whole villages without either a cow or a farm worker.

 Sobottka's group was sent to Mecklenburg, (today Mecklenburg-Vorpommern) where he prepared reports on the state of the agriculture for the Soviet Central Committee.

 From 1947 to 1948, he was president of the Central Administration for the Combustible Fuel Industry.
 From 1949 to 1951, he worked for the East German Ministry for Heavy Industry.

 Sobottka retired with an honorary pension as an "Honored Miner of the German Democratic Republic", but was depressed about his son's death in Moscow and his wife's ill health.
-On 5 March 1953 he learned about the death of Joseph Stalin and was so overcome he died the following day in Berlin.
+On 5 March 1953 he learned about the death of Joseph Stalin and was so overcome he died the following day in East Berlin.
 His wife was away at a health resort at the time.
 Gustav Sobottka, Jr. was rehabilitated in 1956.